 The Alicante wine region is divided into two contrasting zones.
-On one side you will find Vinalopó, which is located in the south-west, where the Monastrell grape thrives in the drought.
-On the other side you will find La Marina in the north, where the Moscatel grape is mainly planted due to the warm, humid climate.
+On one side you will find Vinalopó (in the south-west), where the Monastrell grape thrives in the drought.
+On the other side you will find La Marina (in the north), where the Moscatel grape is mainly planted due to the warm, humid climate.

-Although the wines from Alicante are not as well-known as the wines from La Rioja – the province of Alicante has a rich history of producing wine.
-Fondillón, a sweet unfortified wine made from extra-ripe Monastrell grapes, is the most famous of all.
-It is said that Louis XIV of France even asked for it on his deathbed.
-Even though it lost its prominence, some traditional wineries in the region are looking for ways to revalue it.
+Although the wines from Alicante do not enjoy the same fame as the wines from La Rioja, the province has a rich history of wine production.
+The fondillón, a sweet undistilled wine made from extra ripe Monastrell grapes, is the most famous of them all.
+It is said that Louis XIV asked for it on his deathbed.

 As one of the wineries affiliated with the Grandes Pagos de España, winemaker Enrique Mendoza enjoys prestige in the D.O.
 Alicante.
 Although this family business itself is located a few kilometers above Benidorm, in Alfàs del Pi, they have vineyards in both zones.
 In addition to the local grapes, Moscatel (white) and Monastrell (red), winemaker José (eldest son of) also likes to experiment with Chardonnay, Cabernet Sauvignon, Merlot, Pinot Noir, Petit Verdot and Syrah.
 A two-hour tour and tasting of seven different wines (with cheese and sausage platter) costs €22 per person, is available in both Spanish and English and should be booked in advance.